-Lake Bunyonyi – is one of the best places in Uganda to relax and chill out after a safari, gorilla tracking, volcano climbing, hiking and other activities that just call for a few of rest and relaxation, chilling out on an island or along the shores of Lake Bunyonyi.
+Lake Bunyonyi – is one of the best places in Uganda to relax and chill out after a safari, gorilla tracking, volcano climbing, hiking, and other activities that call for relaxation chilling out on an island or along the shores of Lake Bunyonyi.

 Lake Bunyonyi was one of the Top Choices by Lonely Planet as to where to relax and chill out in Uganda.
 It also one of the Top-Gorilla Tracking Add-Ons for our Clients.

 The Lake attracts many Ugandans, visitors, even residents of other countries such as Rwanda, to come and relax and chill out a bit.

 Lake Bunyonyi is also close to Kigali Rwanda (3-Hours Drive- Time) and perfect for those on one of our Fly into Rwanda and Trek Gorillas Safaris.

 Lake Bunyonyi is bilharzia free, and there are no hippos nor crocodiles found here, it is safe to swim here and enjoy.

 It is a deep lake – the second deepest in Africa, so you ought to be a good swimmer, but it is something to be enjoyed while staying here.
 Some lodges such as Birdnest Resort also have a choice swimming pool or the lake for their guests.

 Take a swim in one of Africa’s most beautiful lakes.
 There are also places along the lake where they have enclosed a section of the lake, like a swimming pool where one can swim.

 Please be mindful that it is a very deep lake, and if you swim out into the lake, use some safety precautions such as a nearby canoe, or buddy system.